LNER Peppercorn Class A1 60163 Tornado: 100 mph run

 The original Peppercorn A1s were easily capable of reaching 100 mi/h and in 2004, approval was sought for Tornado to achieve regular 90 mi/h operation.
-While older preserved steam locomotives are subject to speed restrictions due to age, approval for 90 mph running was possible for Tornado due to her new condition.
+While older preserved steam locomotives are subject to speed restrictions due to age, approval for 90 mph running was possible for Tornado due to its new condition.
 In January 2009, having gained approval for running at 75 mi/h, discussions took place about testing Tornado to higher speeds.

-In the early hours of 12 April 2017, Tornado achieved 100 mi/h during a test run the East Coast Main Line, becoming the first steam locomotive to reach the speed on the British mainline since 1968.
-Following this test, Tornado achieved certification to be allowed to run at 90 mi/h on the main line, making her the fastest operational steam locomotive in Britain and the second fastest in the world at the time, behind Deutsche Reichsbahn 18.201 which was allowed to run in Germany up to 180 km/h.
+In the early hours of 12 April 2017, Tornado achieved 100 mi/h during a test run on the East Coast Main Line, becoming the first steam locomotive to reach the speed on the British mainline since 1968.
+Following this test, Tornado achieved certification to be allowed to run at 90 mi/h on the main line, making it the fastest operational steam locomotive in Britain and the second fastest in the world at the time, behind Deutsche Reichsbahn 18.201 which was allowed to run in Germany up to 180 km/h.

+A programme on the planning, build-up and fulfilment of the project was captured in the BBC film Tornado: The 100mph Steam Engine.